mayur-driod/E-Commerce-Application/README.md

 ## Milestone 17 & 18
 In these two Milestones we first added the cart details to the schema.
 Then we also created a post request for sending the details and storing them on the database.
 We also created an endpoint to receive request from cart page.

+## Milestone 19

+**Backend:** In this milestone I added the endpoint for the put request from the frontend and then also did app.use(cors()).
+I also routed it in the controller as well as adding the logic for it.

+**Frontend:** I added the components cart.jsx and cartcomponent.jsx where I will render the frontend for cart page.
+I also used fetch request to get and display the products in the cart.
+I also added fetch request to put and update the changes made to the quantity of the page using the + and - icons on each product card.